 Before settling on a subject and course, it's important to research the entry requirements for your chosen career.
 You can do this by exploring relevant job profiles.

 Search for foundation degree courses in the UK through UCAS.

 You should also keep a look out for university open days and events aimed at prospective foundation degree students.

 There are no set entry requirements for foundation degrees, as having the relevant industrial or commercial workplace experience and skills in a particular sector is often more important than any formal qualifications.
 It's up to individual universities and colleges to stipulate their requirements, which you can find out via their websites.

-On the other hand, the Foundation Degree in Business and Management at Burnley College looks for 104-112 points.
+On the other hand, the Foundation Degree in Children, Young People and their Services at Burnley College looks for 80 UCAS points.
 As well as considering your educational achievements and predicted grades, the college will take into account any non-standard qualifications such as relevant work or life experience.
 The main requirement is the ability to cope with degree-level study.

 How to apply for a foundation degree

 If you're looking to undertake a foundation degree on a full-time basis, and the college or university is a UCAS course provider, you'll need to follow the guidelines for an undergraduate application - see how to apply for university.

 For part-time degrees, you'll need to apply directly to the college or university providing the course.